kplas1/1701QCA-Assessment/experiments/experiments.md

 ### Experiment name ###

-(Replace this with the experiment name)
+Say "hello" to the BBC microbit

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.